synergy-design-system/synergy-design-system/packages/metadata/data/layers/interface/component/component:syn-chart.md

 Returns the underlying ECharts instance, giving direct access to the full [ECharts API](https://echarts.apache.org/en/api.html#echartsInstance).

-Use this when the `option` property alone is not sufficient — for example to imperatively call `setOption()` with custom merge flags, listen to ECharts events, trigger actions, or retrieve chart data.
+Use this when the `config` property alone is not sufficient — for example to imperatively call `setOption()` with custom merge flags, listen to ECharts events, trigger actions, or retrieve chart data.